Elan456/viking-village-builder/README.md

 Click + drag on a building from the far-right panel to an empty space within your walls.

 If the construction fails, a message will appear in the center to tell you why.

+Common reasons for construction failure are:
+- Not enough resources
+- Shipyard not along the river
+- Outside of the wall
+- Building overlaps with another building

 ### Turn Management